billylkc/blog/content/posts/static-site-crawling-with-goq.md

 ## Final thoughts {#final-thoughts}

-I have used many packages in Python and Go, this is by far the easiest package for simple static site crawling.
-You just need to define a goquery tag in the struct, then Voila, you get your content.
+I have used many packages in Python and Go, this is by far the easiest package for static site crawling.
+All you have to do is to define a goquery tag in the struct, then Voila, you get your content.

 Happy Coding!

 \_

-<span class="underline">Reference</span>
+Reference

 -   [andrewstuart/goq](https://github.com/andrewstuart/goq)
 -   Photo by [Jean Carcallas](<https://unsplash.com/@jean8carcallas?utm%5Fsource=unsplash&utm%5Fmedium=referral&utm%5Fcontent=creditCopyText>) on [Unsplash](<https://unsplash.com/s/photos/capture?utm%5Fsource=unsplash&utm%5Fmedium=referral&utm%5Fcontent=creditCopyText>)